nilinswap/debug-supertokens/docs/FLOW.md

 these paths are appended on top of config's websitePath. like for passwordless recipe it is / and /verify and you can find that happening in
 `src/lib/ts/recipe/passwordless/recipe.tsx` in getFeatures() method.

+We decide when to resend code and when to refresh login attempt (RESTART_FLOW) in src/lib/ts/recipe/passwordless/components/features/signInAndUp/index.tsx only under differnt state handling like consumeCode.

 here, this `Route` is imported in index.tsx and passed deep down all the way to the bottom until superTokensRouteV6 where it is used. why is it done?